AtharvaMusale/AtharvaMusale.github.io/_posts/2021-06-06-Vision Transformers.md

 # **Mathematical Explaination** -
 NLP transformers recieves the 1D sequence of token embeddings.
 To handle the 2D images, the images of  x ∈ R^(H×W×C) are reshaped into a sequence of a flattened 2D patches xp ∈ R^(N×((P^2)*C)), where (H,W) is the resolution of the image, C is the number of channels, (P,P) is the resolution of each image patch.
 N is the number of patches.

 Similar to BERT a learnable embedding token is added before the sequence of embedded patches whose output will be used to represent the image.
-Adding a 2D aware positional embedding(11,12,13,14,21,22,23,24,31,....,44) didnt imrpove the performance so author tried to use the 1D positionla embedding only for the images(for eg. 1,2,3,...,16)
+Adding a 2D aware positional embedding(11,12,13,14,21,22,23,24,31,....,44) didnt imrpove the performance so author tried to use the 1D positional embedding only for the images(for eg. 1,2,3,...,16)

 A typical structure of transformer encoder has alternating layers of self attention and MLP blocks and a layernorm is applied before each of these two blocks and a residual connection after each block.
 <img width="933" alt="Screenshot 2021-06-09 at 10 38 48 AM" src="https://user-images.githubusercontent.com/46114095/121296849-f447bf80-c90e-11eb-814c-44a63c564b5e.png">
+- In Eq1, xclass represents the learnable embedding prepended just like in the case of BERT model.
+All other xp_i s represent the patches of the image where i indicates the 1D positional embedding. **E** is patch embedding projection so if we consider a patch size as 1 then it can be simply thought as flattened rperesentation of the whole 2D image. **Epos** is the embedding with the shape of (N+1)*D where N is the number of pathces and D is the flattened map dimention of the patch.
+- Zl' is output of Multiheaded Self-Attention is an addition of linear normalization output of the input and the input itself.
+- Zl is the output of the MLP is an addition of linear normalization of Multiheaded self-attention and Multiheaded self-attention output itself.
+- y is the linear normalized output of Zl_0.

 <img width="831" alt="Screenshot 2021-06-09 at 6 36 05 PM" src="https://user-images.githubusercontent.com/46114095/121359927-98eaf100-c951-11eb-9ed9-500d1a1b528b.png">